3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 I tried to create Robot Framework script, but faced weird issue when trying to send more then one character.
 I described my findings in [this email](https://groups.google.com/d/msg/robotframework-users/5Mf2rKns13s/XQbalZ_DAQAJ).
-As I wrote it happen that `Telnet.write()` functions is too fast and iPXE cannot handle incoming characters.
-It took couple hours to figure out and without debugging output it would not be possible.
+As I wrote it happens that `Telnet.write()` function is too fast and iPXE cannot handle incoming characters.
+It took couple hours to figure it out and without debugging output it would not be possible.

 ## Booting pxelinux on apu2 using Robot Framework

 Finally I managed to boot to iPXE shell and reliably send commands.
-Next step was to provide address of PXE server for downloading and booting purpose.
+Next step was to provide an address of PXE server for downloading and booting purpose.

 ### Setup PXE server for apu2

-Communication with apu2 goes only through serial console or ssh when service ready, because of that typical Debian netboot had to be modified.
-In addition to that based on netboot package I decided to create bigger booting menu for various systems so you can see little bit different structure in future.
+Communication with apu2 goes only through serial console or ssh when service is ready, because of that typical Debian netboot had to be modified.
+In addition to that I decided to create bigger booting menu, based on netboot package, for various systems so you can see little bit different structure in future.

 To setup PXE server easy way please follow: